saqemlas/sls-custom-domain-s3-web-client/README.md

 ## Info

-This handles deployment for a static web client.
+This handles deployment for...
-- code will be bundled in deployment
+- web client will be bundled in deployment
-- deployed to an S3 bucket
+- uploaded to an S3 bucket
 - cloudfront distribution with origin access identity
-- create a dns record targeting the cloudfront distribution
+- a type dns record targeting the cloudfront distribution as alias

 1. Add the following ssm parameters to systems manager: